 "The girlies are free, cause the crack cost money."
 Well, that just about sums up this song in a nutshell, lol!

 Brooklyn keeps on takin it

 And Queens keeps on fakin it!"

 Wow, and with those four lines, the war words between KRS and MC Shan was effectively over and it was NO way anyone could say KRS was not the victor in this one.
-Shan's "Kill That Noise" was a good attempt to ease the tension, but it largely fell on deaf ears, and even according to KRS, this was all he had, and basically the "diss song" was born largely because of this rivalry, and Shan's career was never the same again as a result.
-Even 50 Cent later admitted that this was SO tight that even the heads in Queens "still had to fuck wit it".
+Shan's "Kill That Noise" was a good attempt to ease the tension, but it largely fell on deaf ears, and even according to KRS, "this was all he had," and basically the "diss song" was born largely because of this rivalry, and Shan's career was never the same again as a result.
+Even 50 Cent later admitted that this was SO tight that even the heads in Queens "still had to fuck wit it."
 He was right.
-I also can't forget the funny jab at Roxanne Shante, an upcoming female MC at the time ("Roxanne Shante is only good for steady fuckin!" ouch, lol, and this also prompted a response from her on another record).
+I also can't forget the funny jab at Roxanne Shante, an upcoming female MC who was also part of the Juice Crew ("Roxanne Shante is only good for steady fuckin!" ouch, lol, and this also prompted a response from her on "Have A Nice Day").
 After the Kool Moe Dee-Busy Bee battle, this classic right here set the standard for all diss records to follow.
-Some have been better no doubt, but I shudder to think where art of battling would be had it not been for this song.
-And even after this, they were still able to stand on the same stage with each other, as well as do a nice Sprite commercial back in 95, and not have things go out of control to a point where someone gets hurt.
+Some have been better no doubt, but I shudder to think where the art of battling would be had it not been for this song.
+And even after this, they were still able to stand on the same stage with each other, as well as do a nice Sprite commercial back in '95, and not have things go out of control to a point where someone gets hurt.
 Much respect here.

 9. Super Hoe

 All about Scott La Rock and his apparent "adventures" with the ladies, hence the title "Super Hoe," lol!